Mori-Takahashi/el-pollo-loco/readme.md

 4. Click the "Restart Game" button to restart the game at any time.
 5. Use the audio button to toggle background music.

-## 🚩 Development Status

-This game is currently under development.
-New features and improvements are being added regularly.
-Stay tuned for updates!

 ## License

 This project is licensed under the MIT License.